 Reviewing a new release has always been a dream of ours, and while we’re a few months behind, we have had the opportunity to review the Cooler Master MM710.
 In this article, we’re going to take a closer look at it, do an unboxing, and review it.
-If you would prefer to watch the video, no problem, you can do that with the link below:

 On the front of the box are the usual details, the lightweight feature of the mouse with a feather just to let us know how light it is compared to other gaming mice on the market.
 The featured image shows just how beautiful this mouse is.
 It also shows the 20million lifetime clicks as well as and the 16000DPI.

 On the back of the box are other features, like the honeycomb design for the actual mouse, also the ultra weave cable that is fitted.
 These details we will go through a bit more later on in this article.

 Opening the box has the mouse covered with the PolyUrethane in a well-fitted box.
 Inside the box is the, of course, the mouse, then the warranty and user manual, and extra PTFE Feet for the mouse.
 It is boxed appealingly and looks fantastic.
 Opening this box was a lot of fun!

 - Mouse Grip Type: Claw, Palm, Fingertip

 - Mouse Material: ABS Plastic